 New CDs on the way:-

-Pete Ryder The latest CD from Pete is entitled “Unforgiven” and is now available and you can find details on Pete’s Artist Page.
+Pete Ryder The latest CD from Pete is entitled “Unforgiven” and is now available and you can find details on Pete’s Artist Page, but please do note the very sad news revealed above.

 Tom Travis has a new live album called “Bluegrass Ancient & Modern – Live!” which was officially launched on August 20th.
 It features Tom singing with an All Star band of hot young Bluegrass musicians, all of which are from the top of the Talent Tree!
 I’ve heard the tracks and can only say that it’s one of the best I’ve ever heard.
 Here is the press release:-